hashicorp/design-system/website/docs/components/form/textarea/partials/code/how-to-use.md

 #### Validation

-To indicate a field is invalid, declare that it’s invalid by using the `@isInvalid` argument and provide an error message using the `Error` contextual component.
+To indicate a field is invalid, use the `@isInvalid` argument and provide an error message using the `Error` contextual component.

 ```handlebars
 <Hds::Form::Textarea::Field @value="A" @isInvalid={{true}} as |F|>